 Interestingly, the highly sophisticated, and fairly complicated to compute, Balloux's equation (Balloux, 2004), Equation 3 in the present paper, did not perform better than Wright's second equation (Equation 2), and worse than our Equation 15.
 As shown in Appendix 6, the coalescence effective population size was obtained after neglecting different terms at several successive steps of the analytical process.
-To be accurate, this indeed requires substantial enough Ne (e.g. 10) and/or a sufficient number of generations (e.g. 10).
+To be as accurate as Equation 21, Equation 2 indeed requires Ne > 10 and/or a sufficient number of generations (e.g. 10).
 As seen from the Figure 1, this seems to indeed apply as long as Ne>12.
 No explanations were provided for the abstract notion of the coalescence effective population size and the way used to weight approximated coalescent times computed at different hierarchical levels (e.g. individuals, subpopulations, etc…).
 What we were interested in, in this paper, was to compute the local effective population size, i.e. the one that affects the speed of polymorphism loss within subpopulations.
 In that case, the eigenvalue effective population size may be the most accurate.

 Regarding FIS-based estimates, the fact that Pudovkin et al 2nd equation ((Pudovkin et al., 1996), equation 5) did not perform well, probably comes from the confusion between effective population size and the number of individuals (or of breeders), at different steps of the analytical procedure.
 Equation 19 provided similar results as equation 5, though with a slightly stronger bias and is thus too biased also.
-Pudovkin et al's second equation (equation 5), is quite popular in empirical population genetics studies, and is the one implemented in NeEstimator (Do, Waples et al., 2014).
+Pudovkin et al's second equation (equation 5 of the present manuscript), is quite popular in empirical population genetics studies, and is the one implemented in NeEstimator (Do, Waples et al., 2014).
 It presented underestimates, even when Ne>20.
 Balloux's equation (equation 6), also popular, suffered from an overestimation of Ne, in a symmetric position as compared to underestimations of Equation 4 (Pudovkin et al. first equation).
 For both, the biases are small, particularly so when Ne>4.
 Interestingly, following the steps described in Balloux's paper (Balloux, 2004), but replacing the coalescence approach by the leading eigenvalue approach, provided the most accurate FIS-based estimate of the effective population size in dioecious populations (Equation 21).
 It appeared to exactly correspond to the average between Equations 4 (Pudovkin et al first equation) and 6 (Balloux).

-It is worth recalling that FIS-based estimates need assuming an even sex-ratio.
+It is worth recalling that the FIS-based estimates given in Equation 21 assumes an even sex ratio.
 Nevertheless, strongly biased sex-ratios will affect FIS accordingly and should not have strong consequences on the estimate of effective population sizes, as suggested by the Figure 2.

 We may also bear in mind here that if random mating was also assumed, we did not specified any reproductive strategy (mono or polygamy).
-Indeed, Equation 8 assumes polygamy, but monogamy is known to lead to the same result as polygamy, as demonstrated pages 267-268 in Felsenstein's book (Felsenstein, 2019), and in Appendix 11.
+Indeed, Equation 8 assumes polygamy, but monogamy is known to lead to the same result as polygamy, as demonstrated pages 267-268 in Felsenstein's book (Felsenstein, 2019), and in Appendix 12.
 The only difference is that, in monogamous populations, the sex-ratio of individuals that reproduce is necessarily even.
 Consequently, monogamy can prevent a possible high variance in male mating success, which would reduce Ne.
 But monogamy cannot produce an increase of Ne as compared to pangamic polygamy.
 In that sense, and everything else being equal, gibbons (which are monogamous) should preserve better their genetic diversity than gorillas, but not better than bonobos (assuming bonobos are pangamous).